 Once you’ve been diagnosed with prostate cancer, the best approach is to take your time to educate yourself.
 Big decisions deserve a second opinion.

 After learning more about prostate cancer treatment options you can then begin to formulate your questions to ask when you visit Willamette Valley Cancer Institute and Research Center.
 We’re here to help you make informed decisions about a treatment plan that’s best for you.

 If prostate cancer treatment is recommended, consider getting a second opinion.
 It’s important to learn the facts.

-Because prostate cancer is a slow-growing cancer it may not require treatment, but if it does, it’s typically treatable and may not require treatment.
+Because prostate cancer is a slow-growing cancer it may not require treatment, but if it does, it’s typically treatable.
 Take the time to learn your category of risk, and talk with your oncologist about your options.
 When it comes to prostate cancer, there are many factors to consider — elevated PSA (prostate-specific antigen), Gleason score, age, stage of cancer and more.

 If detected early, immediate treatment may be unnecessary.
 Depending on your situation, active surveillance may be the best choice.
 Studies show that some men treated for prostate cancer in the past would have benefited from active surveillance, which is not the same as doing nothing.